-Chinese e-commerce platform Dmall is expected to submit an application this quarter for a public listing on the Hong Kong Stock Exchange (HKEx).
+On August 29, Tuhu Car Inc., an e-commerce platform for automobile maintenance, submitted an application for a listing to the Hong Kong Stock Exchange (HKEx).